juba666/cic-go/README.md

 ```
 #### An example
 ```
-How much do you need to invest, to get £2000 in 5 years at 10% interest rate?:
+What principal amount do you need to invest, to get £2000 in 5 years at 10% interest rate?:

 1241.84 = 2000 / (0.1+1) ^ 5 years